kct2020/prospra-11ty-11ta/README.md

 ## yymmdd 404 Content
 Mindmup prepared

-## yymmdd New Admin Pages
+## 210912a New Admin Pages
 - Purpose - Current phase: provide examples from my projects.
-Next phase: prepare generalized templates that help resolve common concerns (Q+A, Professional Consulting for various topics).
+Next phase: prepare generalized templates that help resolve common concerns (Q+A, Professional Consulting for various topics). ✅
-- Contact - Raise or comment on <a href="https://github.com/kct2020/prospra-11ty-11ta/issues">PROSPRA Github Issues</a>
+- Contact - Raise or comment on <a href="https://github.com/kct2020/prospra-11ty-11ta/issues">PROSPRA Github Issues</a> ✅
 - Privacy - Brave browser, serverless so no Personal Info stored, cookies optional.
 3rd parties I use - link to privacy for Cloudflare, Clarity, AdSense
 - T&Cs - Information is presented for you to discuss with your professional advisers.
 It's up to you and your professional advisers to check my facts and evaluate my opinions and experiences.
 I'm trying to help you with generalized information.
 But you and your advisers must take responsibility for how you apply my information to your circumstances.
 What has worked for me, might not work for you.
 - Help